IPGP/webobs/index.md

 <a name="whatsnew"></a>
 ## What's new and release history

+### What's new in the 2.7?
+- new calibration files;
+- finalization of the interface between WebObs and the Theia\|OZCAR data portal;

 ### What's new in the 2.6?
 - first effort for an interface between WebObs and the Theia\|OZCAR data portal;
 - node form has interactive map for manual/automatic location and import of a shapefile;